UK roles at the Pod Volunteer office

-The role of Assistant Volunteer Coordinator in Madagascar offers the right candidate a unique and exciting opportunity to work across both office and field environments leading on the implementation of project work within Madagascar’s International Volunteering Programmes.
-The coordinator will work alongside the local and International teams based in the town of Fort Dauphin on the development and marketing before spending time in the field leading teams of volunteers in the implementation of these projects and living in basic rural conditions in the beautiful area of Anosy, southeast Madagascar.
+The role of Volunteer and Logistics Intern offers the right candidate a unique and exciting opportunity to work across both field and office environments providing planning, logistical and pastoral support to Madagascar volunteers.
+The officer will work alongside both local and International teams based in the town of Fort Dauphin and also spend time in the field in basic rural conditions in southeast Madagascar.

 Duties and responsibilities:

-- Working alongside the Head of Volunteering and Project teams to plan the building and community projects
+- Working alongside the Volunteering and Project teams to plan the Pioneer and short termers schedule

-- Co-ordinating with project teams and writing project summaries of each project to be undertaken, including its rational and impact as well providing a general overview of the charities
+- Co-ordinate with project teams and write project summaries of each project to be undertaken, including their rational and impact

-- Working alongside the London and Madagascar based teams providing support to volunteers prior to coming to Madagascar
+- Work alongside the charities London and Madagascar based teams providing support to volunteers prior to departure

-- Conducting welcome talk, orientation talks and activity briefings to ensure volunteers are fully informed about project work, local culture etc.
+- Conduct welcome talks, orientations and activity briefings to ensure volunteers are fully informed about project work, local culture etc.

-- Updating and reviewing all volunteer information including orientation guide, orientation talks and all documentation in the Co-ordinator’s file
+- Update and review all volunteer information including orientation guide, orientation talks and all documentation in the Co-ordinator’s file

-- Leading on social media content for the programmes including blogs, collation of photographs and video
+- Lead on social media content for the programmes including pioneer blogs, collation of photographs and video

-- Support the London team with marketing the projects
+- Support the London team with marketing the programmes

-- Providing feedback and copy for reports from the field based projects to the project teams within the office
+- Provide feedback and copy for reports from the field-based projects to the project teams within the office

-- Working alongside the project development team in monitoring and evaluating projects
+- Work alongside the project development team in monitoring and evaluating projects

 - Lead on the collection, analysis and dissemination of feedback from the programmes